 Happy new year everyone!
 What a wonderful year it is going to be.
 I am so excited, we all get to start the new year with a clean slate, right?
 Out with the old and in with the new.
-It is new year resolution time.
+It is the new year resolution time.
 We have all done it before.
 We say, “I’m going to start a new project,” “I’m going to lose weight,” or I am going to start my own business.

-I have discovered it is simply Because most of the time we do not set realistic goals, we do not make real plans to achieve our goals.
+I have discovered it is simply Because most of the time we do not set realistic goals, and we do not make real plans to achieve our goals.
 This can wear on your mental and physical health.

 Thankfully, your goals do not have to remain mere thoughts sitting on a shelf or just daydreams.
 You can take yourself from a path with unachievable goals to one with attainable targets by just changing your approach.
 Looking at things in a new way and become laser focused.

 Today we are going to focus on you!
 Yes you!
 Because taking care of both your physical and mental health is critical in achieving your success with your goals whatever they may be.

 Let us cover a few quick and easy tools needed before we get started.

 - Start with a main list.
 Instead of just Thinking about the things you would like to achieve in the coming year, take the time to sit down and write them on an overview.
 Get specific about exactly what you want and how much (make it measurable).

 - Prioritize your goals.
 By the time you are done writing, you’ll probably have a list of 20-30 goals.
 First, arrange your list in the order in which you want to achieve them and then zoom in on the top four or five.

 - Set attainable targets.
 Now that you have identified the four or five most pressing goals, plan out attainable sub-targets for each of these goals and give yourself a timeline to achieve each step.